alfathlathif/ntx-de-technical-test/Soal 4 -SQL Case/README.md

+## Answer
+To resolve the three given cases, the SQL syntax used can be found in the answer.sql file, along with some explanations

 ## Context
 For this challenge, you're provided with a CSV dataset sourced from `data-to-insights.ecommerce.all_sessions` in "Soal 1 - Data Transformation and Analysis Case".
 Your task is to import this dataset into your preferred SQL environment and perform a series of analyses.
 This challenge aims to assess your capabilities in data ingestion, transformation, and SQL-based analysis.